pythonsite/test_aiorwlock/readme.md

 When there is a large amount of concurrency, a coroutine has not released the lock, and another coroutine also acquires the lock.

-Below is the configuration I tested with jumeter
+The following is the configuration of my jumeter test and database table information

 ![1](https://github.com/pythonsite/test_aiorwlock/blob/master/1.png)